EnesEfeTokta/Fishing/README.md

 ![Jet Demo Image](https://github.com/EnesEfeTokta/Fishing/blob/main/FishingLogo1.png)

 # Fishing
-> * A fun spear throwing game about fishing in a lake
+> * A fun spear throwing game about fishing in a lake.

 ## General 🙌
 Fishing is a game project launched on 15/08/2024 using Unity v2022.3.25f1.
 Gameplay involves the player throwing spears at fish that appear in a lake.
 Basic mechanics include spear throwing, fish spawning, XP system and sound settings.
 Assets used include 3D models of stone age animals and weapons, casual music, sound effects and user interface.
 The project has a GitHub repository, will be released on itch.io and has some unspecified system requirements for Android, Web and Windows platforms.
 The page also includes developer contact information, screenshots, task list, code used, and developer notes.